marcote/zipkin-appinisights-docker/README.md

 1. Build the image with `docker build -t <image-name> .` Example `docker build -t zipkin-ai .`
 2. Configure the required API Keys in the `docker-compose.yml` file.
-3. Create container instances with `docker-compose up` (currently is using a publish image `marcote/zipkin-ai:v3`
+3. Create container instances with `docker-compose up` (currently is using image `marcote/zipkin-ai:v3` from docker hub)

 Make sure the image name matches with the image name inside the `docker-compose.yml` file.